 Job execution priority (job sort formula) is calculated as:

-Anselm cluster uses job backfilling.
+The Anselm cluster uses job backfilling.

 The scheduler makes a list of jobs to run in order of execution priority.
-Scheduler looks for smaller jobs that can fit into the usage gaps around the highest-priority jobs in the list.
+The scheduler looks for smaller jobs that can fit into the usage gaps around the highest-priority jobs in the list.
 The scheduler looks in the prioritized list of jobs and chooses the highest-priority smaller jobs that fit.
 Filler jobs are run only if they will not delay the start time of top jobs.

-It means, that jobs with lower execution priority can be run before jobs with higher execution priority.
+This means that jobs with lower execution priority can be run before jobs with higher execution priority.

 It is very beneficial to specify the walltime when submitting jobs.